lucaslioli/ocranno/README.md

 # OCRAnno - OCR text annotation tool

 OCRAnno is a text annotation tool designed to provide annotated data to improve the results of OCR systems.
+These annotations will help us to create the ground-truth that will be used to train machine learning models that will automatically correct OCR-ed text.
 OCRAnno is being developed as part of a collaboration between the Institute of Informatics at UFRGS and Petrobras.

 ## Functionalities